chrizgx/memory-game/README.md

 - Guards: The game uses Angular's guard feature to control access to the game component, ensuring a smooth user experience.
 - Hash-Based Routing: The project is configured to use hash-based routing for better compatibility with legacy server configurations.

-### Installation
+## Setup Installation

-To run the game locally, you need to have Node.js and npm installed.
-Then, install Angular CLI globally using npm:
+1. To run the game locally, you need to have Node.js and npm installed.
+2. Then, install Angular CLI globally using npm: `npm i -g @angular/cli`

-Clone the repository, navigate to the project directory, and install dependencies:
+3. Clone the repository, navigate to the project directory, and install dependencies using `npm i`

-Start the development server:
+### Run

+After following the installation steps...
+1. use `ng serve` to locally host the game.
-Open your browser and visit http://localhost:4200 to play the game.
+2. Open your browser and visit http://localhost:4200 to play the game.

+### Build & Host

+1. Build the angular app with `npm build` or `ng build`

+2. Set PORT environmental variable to the port on which you want to host the file server

+3. Start Node.js server using `npm start` or `node server.js`

+4. Visit http://localhost:{ PORT } and play!

-Conclusion
+## Conclusion

 This memory game project showcases my skills as a developer, particularly in Angular and front-end development.
 I'm capable of creating engaging, interactive web applications with a focus on user experience and code quality.
 I'm open to opportunities where I can further apply and expand my skills.